DMVis/DMVis/documentation/columns/BarColumn.md

 ## Example Usage

-<b> Creating a basic BarColumn with no icons and a histogram as overview item. </b>
+<b>Creating a basic BarColumn with no icons and a histogram as an overview item.</b>

 ```svelte
 <script lang="ts">